 How do You Calculate Ending inventory without COGS?

-When the COGS is unknown, ending inventory can be estimated using methods such as the gross profit method or retail inventory method which involve using a historical gross margin or a retail price to cost price ratio.
+When the COGS is unknown, ending inventory can be estimated using methods such as the gross profit method or retail inventory method which involve using a historical gross margin or a retail price-to-cost price ratio.

 How do You Calculate the Change in Inventory Levels from the Beginning to the End of a Period?